woodruffw/kbs2/README.md

 * `KBS2_SUBCOMMAND`: Always set to `1`.
 This can be used to determine whether a subcommand was run via `kbs2` (e.g. `kbs2 foo`) versus directly (e.g. `kbs2-foo`).

-The [kbs2-ext-cmds](https://github.com/woodruffw/kbs2-ext-cmds) repository contains several useful external commands.
+The [contrib/ext-cmds](contrib/ext-cmds/) directory contains several useful external commands.

 ### Hooks